 Before I never cared a whole lot about what I ate.
 I was on the “eat anything at anytime diet”, if you’re looking to add some weight and reduce your overall health, it’s highly effective.
 On top of that, I pretty much never exercised, unless you count walking from the car to the poker table.
 Living my life this way was destructive.
 I found that I always felt fatigued and lethargic.
 Once I changed my eating and exercise routine, I not only felt better but I was able to play much longer while maintaining sharper focus which helped me to rarely go on tilt.
 My decision-making became much clearer as well.

 Choosing the right diet is really an individual decision.
-A big thing for me was giving up pork, pork always made me feel sluggish.
-As far as meat goes, I only eat red meat, chicken or turkey once or twice a week; instead I eat a lot of fish.
+A big thing for me was giving up meat, meat always made me feel sluggish.
+As far as meat goes, I only eat seafood once or twice a week.
 Additionally I include a lot more fruits and vegetables (mostly organic) in my diet and cut out sodas completely.
 I rarely if ever drink alcohol and cut back on sweets.
 I was a big (literally and figuratively) fan of brownies and cookies.
 As far as when I eat, I try to eat within 2 hours of waking up and 3 hours before going to bed.
 My goal is to get down to about 155-160 pounds, I feel like this would be a very healthy spot for me.